-There are more advantages of the UAN number since employees may easily transfer funds from a PF account to another swiftly via the same.
+There are more advantages of the UAN number since employees may easily transfer funds from one PF account to another swiftly via the same.
 You can also link the Aadhar number to the UAN, thereby lowering the requirement for a signature for withdrawing or transferring PF funds.
-If you have more than one PPF accounts, then you will naturally want to know how to merge two pf accounts.

 Prerequisites for Merging PF Accounts